Search for University Jobs in Senior Administration

 - Knowledge of or experience with databases (such as The Raiser's Edge/NXT) and/or crowdfunding/volunteer management online platforms (such as EverTrue and Give Campus) a plus;

 - Knowledge of solicitation principles and methods for the means of promoting Simmons's fundraising priorities;

 - Exceptional planning and organizational skills;

-- Strong interpersonal skills and demonstrated ability to work effectively in a deadline-driven, team environment;
+- Strong ability to work effectively in a deadline-driven, team environment;

-- Ideal candidate will be energetic, positive, extremely service-oriented, and will enjoy working in a fast-paced environment that requires building strong working relationships across the division.
+- The ideal candidate will be energetic, positive, extremely service-oriented, and able to build strong working relationships.